camoverride/camoverride.github.io/_posts/2014-12-10-pyramid-climbing.md

 If we started climbing again we’d certainly be caught.
 Although our bodies were tiny compared to the massive face of the pyramid, a well-trained eye would notice our shadows against the sandstone background.

 But after a few minutes the lights were cut.
 We waited until we’d convinced ourselves that the light show was over for the evening, and then we resumed our climb.
 After another few minutes the lights came on again, and we were forced to retreat into the shadows on the eastern side of the corner.
-Things were beginning to resemble a real-life version of a children’s game, but with possibly fatal consequences.
+Things were beginning to resemble a real-life version of the children’s game 'red-light green-light,' but with possibly fatal consequences.
 When the lights were on, we froze.
 When they were off, we climbed as quickly as possible.

 As we got closer to the pyramid’s apex, I could feel the cold desert air on my skin.
 When I turned my head, I could see faint urban lights on the ground below.
 But I absolutely refused to look down, even to speak to Eason, who was a few blocks below me.
 I couldn’t make myself look down to speak to him: we would only talk only during breaks while resting on the same block.

 The pyramid rises at an angle of about 45 degrees.
 45 degrees doesn’t seem that steep if you look at it on a protractor.
 But when you’re hugging the side of a pyramid, that’s an angle steep enough to make the horizon vanish below you, creating the illusion of a perpetual vertical drop.

 I guess the adrenaline let me fight through the fear: I was never paralyzed like I usually am by heights.
 After about thirty minutes we were almost there.
 I could see the last few blocks above me.
 But then things got tricky.
 Up here, the blocks started disintegrating.
-Although terrifying near the base, down there it didn’t seem like there was much of a risk of slipping and falling.
+Although terrifying near the base, there wasn't much of a risk of slipping and falling.
 Up here was much worse: the cracked and slanting rocks made it more challenging to find a stable foothold.
 Our pace slowed.

 We were both getting numb.
 Our hands were sore from the wind and from scraping against the unpolished rocks.
 But we made it.
 I heaved myself over the last block and crawled towards the center of the pyramid’s flat top.
-Eason was a few seconds behind me, rising to his feet and walking a more dignified victory procession.
+Eason was a few seconds behind me, rising to his feet and making a more dignified victory procession.

 As I admired the new bruises that were forming on my arms, hands, and legs, I also had the chance to admire the graffiti: the pyramid was covered with it, chiseled into every surface.
 I don’t know how many generations of people had been leaving their mark up there, but I decided to take out a pen and leave a mark of my own.